enflow/wsl2-php-development/README.md

 127.0.0.1 *.foundation.test
 127.0.0.1 *.enflow.test
 127.0.0.1 *.client.test
+127.0.0.1 *.concept.test
 127.0.0.1 *.private.test
 ```
-- Edit your network device (LAN & WiFi if applicable) to use the `127.0.0.1` as primary DNS server and `1.1.1.1` as secondary DNS server as fallback.
+- Edit your network device (LAN & WiFi if applicable) to use the `127.0.0.1` as primary DNS server and `1.1.1.1` as secondary DNS server as fallback for IPv4.
+For IPv6 use `::1` as primary and `2606:4700:4700::1111` as secondary.
 More info about this can be found here: https://mayakron.altervista.org/support/acrylic/Windows10Configuration.htm

+# Editing code
+We recommend that the `~/code` folder is used on your WSL machine.
+Then you can access those files via `\\wsl$\Ubuntu\home\USERNAME\code`, where USERNAME would be your username configured (most likely your firstname in lowercase)